Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Mirror

-A mirror serves as a reflecting medium in an optical comparator, reflecting the arriving light rays from the light source.
-The mirror is pivoted at one end of the pivot lever and pivots at its center.
+A mirror in an optical comparator acts as a reflective surface, redirecting light rays from the light source.
+It is mounted at one end of the pivot lever and rotates around its center.

 Work Table

-The workpiece that needs to be inspected is set down on a level surface, where the plunger will contact it.
-Critical factors include its volume, X, Y travel, and carrying capacity.
-A precise rotary table, a part holder, and other accessories are typically installed to make holding the workpiece more convenient.
-The comparator also needs a wide working distance and a flexible, reliable focusing mechanism.
-All current optical measuring projectors on the market have been digitized, and the user chooses suitable data processing options.
-Therefore, one should also take into account pertinent data-processing capabilities.
+The workpiece to be inspected is placed on a level surface where it is contacted by the plunger.
+Key considerations include the workpiece's volume, X and Y travel, and weight capacity.
+To facilitate easier handling, a precise rotary table, part holder, and other accessories are often used.
+The comparator should also offer a wide working distance and a versatile, reliable focusing mechanism.
+With most modern optical measuring projectors now digitized, selecting appropriate data processing options is essential, so consider the system's data-processing capabilities as well.

 Optical Comparator Accessories